Meet Our Teachers

 Harlan Brownlee, Movement

 Mr. Brownlee received his B.F.A. from the University of Wisconsin-Milwaukee where he was educated as a dancer and choreographer.
 His performance background includes work for thirteen years as one of the Artistic Co-Directors with City in Motion Dance Theater in Kansas City, Missouri.
 Mr. Brownlee received his M.A. in Educational Research and Psychology from the University of Missouri - Kansas City.
-Currently, he serves on the NP Connect board and has served as the Regional Vice-President for the Missouri Citizens for the Arts (MCA) and Community School #1 boards.
-He is a Past-President of the Missouri Dance Educators Organization (MDEO), former board member for the Kansas City School of the Arts (KCSA), the Missouri Alliance for Arts Education (MAAE), the Missouri Association of Community Arts Agencies (MACAA), and a past Associate Editor for the Teaching Artist Journal.
+He has served on the NP Connect and Community School #1 boards as well as the Regional Vice-President for the Missouri Citizens for the Arts (MCA) and the Past-President of the Missouri Dance Educators Organization (MDEO).
+Past board service also includes the Kansas City School of the Arts (KCSA), the Missouri Alliance for Arts Education (MAAE), the Missouri Association of Community Arts Agencies (MACAA), and a past Associate Editor for the Teaching Artist Journal.

 Linda Putthoff, Yoga